-- ✓ Complete a long-range facility plan and facility assessment that meet requirements for the Oregon School Capital Improvement Matching ("OSCIM") Program. - ✓ Select and retain an underwriter or municipal advisor and bond counsel. - ✓ Establish a community advisory committee to assist in the planning process to determine the scope of the projects to be financed by the bonds and the size of the bond issue. - ✓ Conduct community research surveys, focus groups, school community meetings to determine voters' understanding of the need and support for the proposed projects. - ✓ Establish a planning calendar with specific targets for progress to the election and for anticipated completion of the project(s). - ✓ Submit a facility assessment, long-range facility plan, application and related documents for the OSCIM program. - ✓ Finalize the scope of the project(s) and the size of the bond issue, including all applicable construction and bond issuance costs and fees. - ✓ Finalize the ballot title and adopt an election resolution and a subsequent authorizing resolution. - ✓ Develop budgets for both capital projects and debt service funds.
+- Complete a long-range facility plan and facility assessment that meet requirements for the Oregon School Capital Improvement Matching ("OSCIM") Program. - · Select and retain an underwriter or municipal advisor and bond counsel. - Establish a community advisory committee to assist in the planning process to determine the scope of the projects to be financed by the bonds and the size of the bond issue. - Conduct community research surveys, focus groups, school community meetings to determine voters' understanding of the need and support for the proposed projects. - Establish a planning calendar with specific targets for progress to the election and for anticipated completion of the project(s). - Submit a facility assessment, long-range facility plan, application and related documents for the OSCIM program. - Finalize the scope of the project(s) and the size of the bond issue, including all applicable construction and bond issuance costs and fees. - Finalize the ballot title and adopt an election resolution and a subsequent authorizing resolution. - Develop budgets for both capital projects and debt service funds. - Provide for ongoing compliance with any continuing disclosure or federal tax law provisions.

-&lt;sup>1 An ESD county education bond district (CEBD) is formed under ORS 328.304 as follows: A CEBD may be formed if two-thirds of the component school districts with at least a majority of the students approve a resolution creating the CEBD.
+1 An ESD county education bond district (CEBD) is formed under ORS 328.304 as follows: A CEBD may be formed if two-thirds of the component school districts with at least a majority of the students approve a resolution creating the CEBD.
 The boundaries of the CEBD must be coterminous with the boundaries of the school districts that have administrative offices within the boundaries of one county within the ESD.